 Brian Rose and London Real’s Impact in Agbozume Sonuto

 At PoP, we strive toward a world in which every child can experience and benefit from quality education.
-Students in the Agbozume Sonuto community are currently learning in an unstable structure, built by the community years ago.
-The rooms are open, lacking separation from the environmental elements, and are supported by pillars that are almost collapsing.
-The structure’s roofing provides little protection, as it is flimsy and completely detached from all of the dividers which substitute for solid walls.
-The old and barely standing pavilion has a leaking roofing, where children are exposed to extreme wind, heat and rain.
+Students in the Agbozume Sonuto community were previously learning in an unstable structure, built by the community years ago.
+The rooms were open, lacking separation from the environmental elements, and supported by pillars that were nearly collapsing.
+The structure’s roofing provided little protection, as it was flimsy and completely detached from all of the dividers which substituted for solid walls.
+The old and barely standing pavilion had leaking roofing, where children were exposed to extreme wind, heat and rain.

 We believe that a quality learning environment is critical to increasing student attendance, engagement and overall literacy outcomes.

-In the current structure students are easily distracted and are exposed to the elements.
-These conditions clearly pose a hazard to student safety and well-being, as well as to engagement and learning.
+In the previous structure students were easily distracted and exposed to the elements.
+These conditions posed a hazard to student safety and well-being, as well as to engagement and learning.

 A school build is only the start of a transformative education experience, and we are excited to get going.
-We broke ground in early October 2019 and expect to complete the structure in March 2020.
+We broke ground in early October 2019 and completed the structure in April 2020.

-In the coming months, PoP will be partnering with the Agbozume Sonuto community to build a new three-unit classroom block!
-The community is devoted to providing a valuable education to its students, and will contribute 20 percent of the resources and labor required for construction.
+PoP has partnered with the Agbozume Sonuto community to build a new three-unit classroom block!
+The community is devoted to providing a valuable education to its students, and contributed 20 percent of the resources and labor required for construction.

 We establish partnerships with communities who are deeply committed to their children’s education.
 The support of the Agbozume Sonuto community ensures the sustainability of the school that it will remain a quality learning environment for generations to come.